 3.6.
 Risk of Loss.
 Except as otherwise provided herein, risk of loss for the Facility shall remain with the Owner.

 3.7.
 Title IV.
-Operator shall perform the Services hereunder in such a manner that the necessity of Owner to purchase emissions credits in accordance with the requirements of the Air Requirements is minimized.
+Operator shall perform the Services hereunder in such a manner that the necessity of Owner to purchase emissions credits in accordance with the requirements of the Permit Requirements is minimized.

 3.8.
 Standard for Performance of Obligations.
 Operator shall operate and maintain the Facility and perform all the Services hereunder in accordance with: